 – Is it because you want to save your marriage/relationship?

-– Is it because you want to show to your partner that nothing can be done to save your marriage/relationship?
+– Is it because you want to show your partner that nothing can be done to save your marriage/relationship?

 – How long do you struggle to communicate with each other?

 Even if it’s marriage therapy, it may be more flexible than you expect.
-You could have homework as well so you should be conscious that the work doesn’t end when you leave the therapist’s office.
+You could also have homework, so you should be conscious that the work doesn’t end when you leave the therapist’s office.

 Many people refuse marriage counseling because they think the therapist would take their partner’s side.
 Be aware that the therapist’s office is “neutral territory”.
 The therapist won’t “pick a side”.

 You and your spouse are not two clients to them.
 The client is “the couple” that needs help.
 Feel free to ask as many questions as possible before starting the therapy, and don’t hesitate to stop it if you don’t see a positive result.